Sunday, May 03, 1964

 From card catalog: Seymour Siegel interviews John V. Lindsay, Congressman, 17th district, discussing Civil Rights bill before Congress.

-Siegel asks Lindsay what he thinks will happen with the bill: it will be passed, maybe adjusted slightly.
+Seymour N. Siegel asks Congressman Lindsay what he thinks will happen with the bill: it will be passed, maybe adjusted slightly.
 Job opportunities (FUPC) and public accommodations are the most controversial aspects.
 He gets quite a bit of mail against the bill.
 He corrects some common misconceptions about the bill.
 People don't pay enough attention to the details, and the press isn't filling in the gaps.
 He doesn't predict any need to compromise on the bill but stresses the importance of public support.

 Siegel asks for information about the proposal for a department of urban affairs, which Lindsay supported but was voted down.